Konnected Alarm Panel Review

 Whether you want to convert and replace your unused system or interface to the one you are already using, you can use a Konnected kit to attach your wired sensors to your favorite smart home platform and use them for home automation.
 The conversion and interface kits are both available in 6, 12, 18 and 24-zone kits from the Konnected website.

-If you’re ready to try the Konnected Alarm Panel, click here to receive a 10% discount on your first order.
+If you’re ready to try the Konnected Alarm Panel, click here to receive up to 10 percent off your entire order.
+Or use the code: APPMYHOME at checkout.